-BEST PRACTICES IN DIAGNOSING CHILDREN INCLUDE GETTING MULTIPLE PERSPECTIVES INCLUDING; THE CHILD, PARENTS, CAREGIVERS, TEACHERS, AND OTHER ADULTS.
+BEST PRACTICES IN DIAGNOSING CHILDREN INCLUDE GETTING MULTIPLE PERSPECTIVES INCLUDING: THE CHILD, PARENTS, CAREGIVERS, TEACHERS, AND OTHER ADULTS.
 ASK FOR A REFERRAL IF YOU ARE NOT COMFORTABLE WITH WHAT YOUR DOCTOR OFFERS OR WOULD LIKE A SECOND OPINION.

-There are several types of professionals that offer different specialties, it is important to understand what type of care you want and need for your child.
+There are several types of professionals that offer different specialties

-- School Counselors work with students and families to maximize student well-being and academic success.
-Students with mental health and/or learning issues may be referred to a school counselor by school staff, parents, or the counselor may observe these issues during interactions with students.
-Counselors are often the central point of contact for school staff involved in an individual case, and they are able to make referrals. - School Psychologists specialize in analyzing complex student and school problems and selecting and implementing appropriate evidence-based interventions to improve outcomes at home and school.
-School psychologists are part of a school's crisis and mental health team and provide consultation to parents and teachers regarding intervention recommendations.
-Additionally, they are responsible for conducting special education evaluations to determine if a student qualifies for IEP services due to a mental health disability.

-- Developmental and Behavioral Pediatrician is a pediatrician who has completed additional training in evaluating and treating developmental and behavioral problems.
-Their expertise may make them a good choice for children with complicated medical or developmental problems. - Licensed Mental Health Professional is often one of the first people a child will see if they are having difficulty in school or are referred to a mental health facility.
-Licensed mental health professionals are trained to assess the needs of a child and their family needs, diagnose mental health conditions, and develop a treatment plan with the family.
-Licensed Mental Health Professionals are skilled in finding ways to address issues and to explore why they are happening. - Child and Adolescent Psychiatrist is a medical doctor with specialized training both in adult psychiatry and psychiatric diagnosis and treatment in young people.
-They are equipped to diagnose the full range of psychiatric disorders recognized in the Diagnostic and Statistical Manual (DSM). - Clinical Child Psychologist has a PhD or a PsyD as well as supervised clinical experience evaluating and treating kids with mental health conditions.
-Psychologists are trained to diagnose the whole range of disorders, and can coordinate other necessary evaluations. - Neuropsychologists specialize in the functioning of the brain and how it relates to behavior and cognitive ability.
-Your child might be referred to a neuropsychologist for an assessment if your concerns include issues of focus, attention, problem-solving, or learning.
-Neuropsychologists can determine the likely cause of these problems-whether they are psychiatric symptoms, or symptoms of a learning or developmental disorder-in much the same way other specialists can rule out medical causes. - Neurologists are medical doctors who specialize in the nervous system; a referral for neurological assessment aims to determine whether symptoms are the result of nervous system disorders, such as seizures.
+- School Counselors work with students and families for student wellbeing and academic success.
+Students with mental health and/or learning issues may be referred to a school counselor.
+The counselor may observe these issues during interactions with students. - School Psychologists are part of a school's crisis and mental health team and provide consultation to parents and teachers regarding intervention recommendations.
+Additionally, they are responsible for conducting special education evaluations to determine if a student qualifies for IEP services due to a mental health disability. - Developmental and Behavioral Pediatricians are pediatricians who have additional training in evaluating and treating developmental and behavioral problems.
+Their expertise may make them a good choice for children with complicated medical or developmental problems. - Licensed Mental Health Professionals are trained to assess the needs of a child and their family, diagnose mental health conditions, and develop a treatment plan with the family.
+They are often the first person a child will see if they are having problems at school. - Child and Adolescent Psychiatrists are medical doctors with specialized training both in adult psychiatry and diagnosis and treatment in young people.
+They are equipped to diagnose the full range of psychiatric disorders recognized in the Diagnostic and Statistical Manual (DSM).